yingjun-mou/Spanish-Learning/A2/A2_phrases.md

 ### se puede llegar andando 15 minutos desde la estación
-- [en] It can be reached on foot in 15 mins from the station.
+- [explanation] It can be reached on foot in 15 mins from the station.
 Se is an "impersonal marker" while puede is the third-person singular form.
 It cannot be translated into English word-by-word, and means "One can ...".
 When the objectives of the verb are plural, use pueden instead.
 - [examples]
 	* *From here, you can get to the beach in ten minutes.* - Desde aquí, se puede llegar a la playa en diez minutos.
 	* *One cannot get to the mountain during winter.* - No puede llegar a la montaña durante el invierno.